Ana Fernández / SEO

 • First-person explanations

-• Reels with subtitles and direct language
+• Reels with captions and direct language

 And in a context where artificial intelligence generates content in seconds, your real advantage is the human angle.